 To learn how Git works and what you can use it for, I’d recommend taking a look at these free, quick introductions to get you started using GitHub:

-Now that you are familiar with the tools you will need, it’s time for the next chapter!
-You don’t need to have all of the tools listed above in use, but this chapter should be a good reference for later when you’re developing your first website, for instance.
+You don’t need to have all of these tools installed and configured just yet.
+Use this chapter as a reference for later when you’re developing your first website, for example.

-So far, you have learned about what coding is, what programming languages you should learn, and what sorts of tools and software you will need.
+So far, you have learned about what coding is, what programming languages you should learn, and what tools and software you will need.